 In the present study, the selection of solvent is an essential step in the extraction process.
-Some NADES compositions were used to determine the effectiveness of extraction on the total polyphenols content of M. speciosa leaves, compared with the conventional maceration extraction method using ethanol as a solvent (As can be seen in Figure 1).
+Some NADES compositions were used to determine the effectiveness of extraction on the total polyphenols content of M. speciosa leaves, compared with the conventional maceration extraction method using ethanol as a solvent (Figure 1).
 The extraction of the target secondary metabolites from the matrix sample of plants using several NADES compositions according to the solubility balance.